-- Boot Options-Allows you to change the sequence in which your computer searches the drives for the operating system - Boot Priority-Allows you to configure boot priority settings. - Panel open/Power on-Allows you to turn on the computer when opening the display panel while the computer is turned off. - Display-Allows you to change various default settings for the built-in display - NOTE When the computer restarts, it remembers the last configuration.
-If data does not appear on the display you are using after starting in Sleep mode, press the Windows® (■) + P keys to toggle the display.
-For more information, see "Directing the display output when you turn on the computer" on page 61.
+- ❖ Advanced-Allows you to set conditions for various functions - Boot Options-Allows you to change the sequence in which your computer searches the drives for the operating system - Boot Priority-Allows you to configure boot priority settings. - Panel open/Power on-Allows you to turn on the computer when opening the display panel while the computer is turned off. - CPU-Allows you to set conditions for CPU - Display-Allows you to change various default settings for the built-in display

+When the computer restarts, it remembers the last configuration.
+If data does not appear on the display you are using after starting in Sleep mode, press the (■■) + P keys to toggle the display.
+For more information, see "Directing the display output when you turn on the computer" on page 68.

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to access the wake-on keyboard function, or to configure the function keys - LAN-Allows you to set networking functions (available on certain models) - SATA-Allows you to set conditions for SATA
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to access the wake-on keyboard function, or to configure the function keys - ❖ SATA-Allows you to set conditions for SATA - ❖ USB-Allows you to enable or disable USB Legacy Emulation and internal USB 3.0 controller